gbvandy/vuse-cs3251.github.io/style-guidelines.md

   ++c;
   ~~~

-But remember: the purpose of these rules is to *enhance* your code, never to make it worse.
+Remember: the purpose of these rules is to *enhance* your code, never to make it worse.
 We have designed these guidelines to be broadly applicable, but there are no rules without exceptions - there will always be judgment calls to make, and we expect you to be able to make the correct ones.

+## C++ Pitfalls

+In addition, you should keep the following pieces of advice in mind:
+* Think carefully about any overhead that might be involved in a seemingly innocuous operation.
+  * When incrementing and decrementing non-primitive types, it is generally preferable to use the prefix version, both because of the overhead and semantics of postfix.
+  * C++ has some [very complex initialization semantics](http://en.cppreference.com/w/cpp/language/initialization)!
+As a general rule of thumb, direct initialization is preferred to copy initialization.
+* C++ can be at time particularly annoying because of undefined (a.k.a. implementation-specific) behavior. *You will be liable for any errors in your program arising from assumptions about undefined behavior*.
+  * For instance, if you write `methodB(methodA(), methodA())`, there is no guarantee that the two calls to `methodA` will be made in order from left to right (there is in C++17, but we are using the C++11 standard for the purposes of this course).

 # Conventions